Table of Contents

-Congenital heart problems can be simple or complex.
-The symptoms and the treatment depend on the type of heart problem.
-Many people who have a congenital heart defect grow up to be healthy and strong.
+The symptoms depend on the type of problem.
+Some heart problems cause symptoms right away.
+Others cause symptoms as the child gets older.
+Sometimes there are never any symptoms.
+Many babies who have a congenital heart defect grow up to be healthy and strong.

 In older children or adults, congenital heart problems may cause symptoms such as:

-- Heart murmur
+- Heart murmur.

-- Shortness of breath
+- Shortness of breath.

-- Fatigue during exercise
+- Fatigue during exercise.